uchicago-capp-30320/CivicLens/docs/index.md

 ## Contributing

-CivicLens is currently under active development, this site will continue to be updated to reflect additional features.
+CivicLens is currently under active development.
+This site will continue to be updated to reflect additional features.

 CivicLens requires `poetry` (see [here](https://python-poetry.org/) for more information) to run.
 To install the necessary dependencies, run `poetry run` from the project directory.
 You can the run the project locally by prefixing python commands with `poetry run` or by using `poetry shell` to open activate the virtual environment.